-3.2 Other Results
+3.2.
+Other Results

 The papers discussed here contain a variety of other results that may interest readers.
 In particular, all discuss individual voter behavior and the degree of and rationality of strategic voting.
 Voters differ in their strategies, but strategies generally appear rational in the sense that voters cast few dominated votes and, further, strategies appear consistent with "perfect" equilibria (in the sense of Myerson and Weber, 1993).
-Rietz (1993) discusses in detail what underlying model best fits observed behavior in Felsenthal, Rapoport and Maoz (1988), Felsenthal (1990) and Rapoport, Felsenthal and Maoz (1991), Forsythe, Myerson, Rietz and Weber (1993 and 1996).
+Rietz (1993) discusses in detail what underlying model best fits observed behavior in Felsenthal, Rapoport, and Maoz (1988), Felsenthal (1990), Rapoport, Felsenthal, and Maoz (1991) and Forsythe et al. (1993, 1996).
 In contrast to what bloc voting models might predict, voters with the same preferences often seem to vote according to different strategies.
-Thus, the individual voting models explain the data better when voters are allowed to act as individuals.
+Thus, the individual voting models explain the data better because voters are allowed to act as individuals.